 This service aligns with the objectives and goals of the Waste and Resource Recovery Management Strategy 2021-2026.
 The central focus of the strategy is the diversion of waste from landfill.

-Why this change?
+Why the change?

 Under the Victorian Government’s Circular Economy Policy released in February 2020, all Victorian councils must have a standard four-bin system or equivalent by 2030 to achieve more and better recycling and less landfill.

 Additionally, Victoria is running out of landfill space, which can increase the cost to dispose of waste, which attracts a fee known as the ‘EPA Waste levy’.
 This cost is passed directly onto ratepayers through the waste charge on your rates notice.
-By introducing the four-bin system, we can minimize future cost increases by diverting materials away from landfill.
+By introducing the four-bin system, we can minimise future cost increases by diverting materials away from landfill.

 Achievements so far

-- Monthly landfill diversion rate has increased from 39 percent in January 2020 (pre-introduction) to 74 percent, which is much higher than the average Victorian municipal diversion rate of 45 percent recorded for 2019/20.
+Monthly landfill diversion rate has increased from 39 percent in January 2020 (pre-introduction) to 74 percent, which is much higher than the average Victorian municipal diversion rate of 45 percent recorded for 2019/20.

 Together we can continue to reduce waste to keep our Shire beautiful and sustainable.